m1chae11u/llm-ad-integration/README.md

 ```

 ---
-This is only if we are using RunPod

-## 1. Set Up RunPod Container
+## 1. Set Up RunPod Container (This is only if we are using RunPod)

 1. Go to [runpod.io](https://runpod.io/) and launch a container (e.g., PyTorch template, 16GB or 24GB GPU). (if we don't have yet, CHECK IN WITH TEAM FIRST)
 2. Enable **SSH Access** and copy the SSH command provided.